butfirstchai.com

 • Add the chopped onions and sauté until golden brown with a dash of salt.

-• Add the walnut paste, pomegranate molasses, water, turmeric powder, salt and pepper.
+• Stir in the walnut paste, pomegranate molasses, water, turmeric powder, salt and pepper.

 • Drop the chicken pieces into the stew and season with salt.

-• Add the sugar and bring the stew to boil on medium to high flame.
+• Add the sugar, and bring the stew to a boil on medium to high heat.

 1 to 2 teaspoons sugar

-• Reduce the flame to low once it boils.
+• Reduce the heat to low once it boils.
 Cover and cook for another 45 minutes to 1 hour stirring every 10 minutes until the stew develops a dark colour.

 • Transfer to a serving plate and garnish with pomegranate arils.
 Serve with saffron or turmeric rice or any bread.